bhargav265/Language-Detection/README.md

 By comparing the two approaches, we conclude that deep neural network surpasses the N-gram approach for language detection in almost all aspects.
 With a decent GPU you could train the net in a short time and see the magic it does.

-For the N-gram approach, maybe including the unigrams too may help in correctly classifying even the short sentences in the data.
+For the N-gram approach, including the unigrams in the language profile too may help in correctly classifying even the short sentences in the data.